The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Template Document ID appears a couple of seconds after the file was uploaded.
 If the ID doesn’t appear in a maximum of two minutes, try uploading the same file one more time.

-If you want to add a new file to Document Template, you can use the "Add Files" button or the "Upload New Version" option.
+If you want to add a new file to the Document Template, you can use the "Add Files" button or the "Upload New Version" option.
 Maven Documents will use the latest file version that is uploaded.
 To keep things clean, it is good practice to have one file per Document Template uploaded.

 If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
 It can also serve as a means to debug the Flow when things aren't going as they should be.

-Try changing the Locale definition in your settings, for example, and see how data changes.
+Try changing the Locale definition in your settings, for example, and see how the data changes.
 Magic isn't it?